GrenderG/grenderg.github.io/_posts/2017-05-04-accessing_native_libraries_functions.md

 Alternatively you can download and install the app in your device, then get the location of the apk through adb.

+First of all you need to know here the apk is stored.

 ```
 adb shell pm path com.niceguys.someapp
 ```